-Our amazing mental health experts discuss accountability in allyship on this episode of The Break Room.
-Join us for medical tips and tricks – we’re focused on mental health, wellness and healing for Black folks at work.
+This is the podcast adaptation of the 12th episode of The Break Room!
+This one’s all about accountability in allyship.
+Special thanks to our hosts, Drs.
+Brian J. Dixon & Jide Bamishigbin!
+Part of the Living Corporate network, The Break Room is focused on mental health, wellness and healing for Black folks at work.
 You can expect real talk from real experts about the real ways Black folks can protect and heal themselves from racialized trauma at work.
-Want to catch the next Break Room?
-Click here to check our schedule and sign up!

 Dr. Brian Dixon (00:09): Howdy, y’all.
 It’s good to see y’all.
 Welcome back to The Break Room.